 - Agamemnon and Achilles quarrel; Thetis appeals to Zeus

-- Agamemnon tests the troops; the great gathering of armies
+- Agamemnon tests the troops; the armies gather and are listed

 - Helen reviews the champions; Paris and Menelaus duel